 FYEG stands for cultural rights.
-The colonial, discriminatory and 308 assimilationist policies in European countries have left national minorities 309 heavily marginalised and vulnerable.
-We defend the right of individuals and 310 communities, including national minorities, to practise and preserve their 311 cultures, including their languages, religions, art forms, and ways of life.
-312 National minorities must have strong legal protection, sufficient and stable 313 314 funding and cultural autonomy in support of their efforts to revitalise, retain 315 and develop their languages, cultures and ways of life.
-We support the 316 implementation of the European Charter for Regional or Minority Languages by all 317 European states.
+The colonial, discriminatory and assimilationist policies in European countries have left national minorities heavily marginalised and vulnerable.
+We defend the right of individuals and communities, including national minorities, to practise and preserve their cultures, including their languages, religions, art forms, and ways of life.
+National minorities must have strong legal protection, sufficient and stable funding and cultural autonomy in support of their efforts to revitalise, retain and develop their languages, cultures and ways of life.
+We support the implementation of the European Charter for Regional or Minority Languages by all European states (see Glossary 54).